All

 4. Reconciling the account

-As this article will show, inefficient steps can significantly impact cash flow and an MSP's overall financial health.
+This article will show that inefficient steps can significantly impact cash flow and an MSP's overall financial health.

 Importance of a Well-Managed MSP Payment Cycle